parvvaresh/SnappFood/README.md

 - **Tokenization**: Splits the text into tokens (words).
 - **Stopword Removal**: Filters out common Persian stopwords using the `hazm` library.
 - **Lemmatization**: Converts words to their base form using the `hazm` Lemmatizer.

+### LSTM Model

+For the LSTM model, TensorFlow's built-in pre-processing pipeline is used.
+This includes tokenization, padding, and sequence vectorization, allowing the model to handle sequential dependencies in the text effectively.

 ## Project Structure